Deenbandhu Chhotu Ram Thermal Power Station: History

 Former Indian prime minister, P V Narasimha Rao even laid the foundation stone of this project through remote control from Faridabad in March 1993.

 At that time, the project was planned to be executed by NTPC, but that too could not go beyond construction of a few residential and non-residential buildings.

 In year 2004 then chief minister of Haryana Om Prakash Chautala again laid the stone of this thermal plant but again the project remained on papers only.
 But in year 2005 the new chief minister of Haryana Bhupinder Singh Hooda gave nod to the project and the plant was finally developed in 2005-2008.

 Power plant

 Deenbandhu Chhotu Ram Thermal Power Station has an installed capacity of 600 MW.
 The First unit was commissioned in April 2008.
 This is the first project in the state to award to private developer.

 The total available land of the project is 1107 acres.

 First unit was commissioned in a record period of 27 months which is the lowest for any coal based green field project in the country.
 The plant gets coal from Central coal fields.

 Installed capacity

 Future Expansions

 HPGCL has announced the expansion of this plant.
-A 660 MW capacity additional super critical Thermal Unit at Yamuna Nagar will be constructed as an extension but approval nod is still awaited.
+A 800 MW capacity additional super critical Thermal Unit at Yamuna Nagar will be operational by 2027.

+HPGCL has issued an order to Bharat Heavy Electricals Limited for EPC contract of 800MW unit which is likely to completed within 48-57 months.